Akere Muna: High-Level Panel on Illicit Financial Flows from Africa

 In 2012, Akere became a member of the High Level Panel on Illicit Financial Flows from Africa, a body established by the United Nations Economic Commission for Africa, and chaired by former President of South Africa, Thabo Mbeki.
 The Panel presented its report on illicit flows from Africa to the AU Summit of African Heads of States and governments in January 2015.

 African Development Bank

 On February 11, 2013, the Board of Directors of the African Development Bank (AfDB) approved the appointment of Akere Muna as Sanctions Commissioner of the African Development Bank.
 As Sanctions Commissioner, he may impose penalties against parties for proven commission of sanctionable practices in projects administered, financed or supported by the African Development Bank.

+Campaign for President

+After being appointed Chairperson of the Board of Directors of ECOBANK Cameroon in February 2017, Akere Muna resigned from his positions within ECOBANK Cameroon, the IACC, the IAAF and the African Development Bank to run for President in the 2018 elections in Cameroon, citing potential conflicts of interest as his reason.
+True to his reputation as “Mr. Clean”, Akere Muna was the only presidential candidate to release his declaration of assets prior to the election.
+After working unsuccessfully to convince the other candidates to form a coalition as the only way to defeat the incumbent, he formed a coalition with Professor Maurice Kamto of the CRM Party and withdrew his candidacy.

+Akere Muna continues his work on the High-Level Panel on Illicit Financial Flows from Africa, as well as his work on anti-corruption and good governance across the globe.
+He advises several countries on matters of governance and anti-corruption, including the Democratic Republic of Congo.

+In September 2024, Akéré Muna was invested by the Univers party and on behalf of a coalition of around twenty other political organizations, in the 2025 presidential election.

+African Legal Support Facility (ALSF)

+In March 2024, Akere Muna was appointed Goodwill Ambassador of the African Legal Support Facility (ALSF) association.

 Controversy

 Abacha Affair

 In 1999, Akere Muna was briefed by the Abacha family to be counsel for Mohammad Abacha, the son of the former president of Nigeria, General Sani Abacha.
 Mohammad Abacha was charged with the murder of Kudirat Abiola, the wife of M.K.O Abiola, a popular Nigerian businessman and politician.
 Akere Muna's representation did not relate to other allegations against Mohammad Abacha, involving charges of money laundering during Abacha's father's military rule.
 Due to the cloud of mistrust which loomed over the Abacha family in light of accusations of corruption, Akere Muna's representation appeared to conflict with his role as then-President of the Cameroon Chapter of Transparency International.
 Akere Muna ultimately withdrew from the case.

 In 2002, Abacha was acquitted and released by President Olusegun Obasanjo, after an agreement was reached between the government and the Abacha family that they would hand over the balance of funds embezzled during his father's rule.